harrisonlab/phytophthora_fragariae/Whole_Genome_Orthology.md

 169
 This represents the following number of genes:
 467
-The number of orthogroups common to highly conserved strains is:
+The number of orthogroups with only six highly conserved target strains is:
 5
 This represents the following number of genes:
 39